Doylestown Hospital's stroke experts want you to know how to identify stroke and what to do about it.

 If you notice any of the symptoms of stroke, call 911 immediately.

-Dr. Aggarwal notes there are several reasons why calling 911 is the best thing to do:
+Dr. Gould notes there are several reasons why calling 911 is the best thing to do:

 - Local ambulance crews can issue a "pre-hospital stroke alert" to the Doylestown Hospital Emergency Department (ED) letting them know a stroke patient is on the way.